bitcoin/bips/bips-ec-ops.md

 # Specification

-Depictions of the stack below are always represented from to to bottom.
+Depictions of the stack below are always represented from top to bottom.
 Given a stack of `[x] [y]`, the first element to be popped off is `[x]`.

-## `OP_SUCESS` Assignment
+## `OP_SUCCESS` Assignment

-The following existing `OP_SUCESS` reserved op codes are re-allocated to create our new elliptic curve op codes:
+The following existing `OP_SUCCESS` reserved opcodes are re-allocated to create our new elliptic curve opcodes:
   * `OP_EC_POINT_ADD` (`187`/ `0xbb`): Replaces `OP_SUCCESS187`
   * `OP_EC_POINT_MUL` (`188` / `0xbc`): Replaces `OP_SUCCESS188`
   * `OP_EC_POINT_NEGATE` (`189` / `0xbd`): Replaces `OP_SUCCESS189`